How to Feel Full While Eating Less [List of 40 Ways]

 Sip a hot cup of tea ahead of your meal and it will not only leave you feeling fuller but it will help you consume fewer calories.

-Beans are an excellent source of fiber and protein, so they’re the perfect addition to every meal.
+Beans are an excellent source of calcium, iron, fiber, B vitamins and protein.
+They’re the perfect addition to every meal.
 They’re a healthy way to pad out meals and ensure you feel fuller for much longer.
+(Source)

 30. Keep It Simple